MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-Notice how we now use `useMetaMask` and destructuring its return value to get only the `{ wallet }` data.
+Notice how `useMetaMask` de-structures its return value to get only the `wallet` data:

 ```ts
 const { wallet } = useMetaMask()
 ```

-At this point, we will be able to display `account`, `balance`, and `chainId` in your `Display` component:
+At this point, you can display `account`, `balance`, and `chainId` in the `Display` component:

 ![](../assets/tutorials/react-dapp/pt2-04.png)

-### 5. Show MetaMask errors in the footer
+### 6. Show MetaMask errors in the footer

-We're rounding the bases and close to finalizing your demo, but we want to ensure that if MetaMask
-errors or the user rejects a connection, you have a component to display that error.
+If MetaMask errors or the user rejects a connection, you can display that error in the footer, or

-If a user clicks on that error, you will dismiss the error, which will again hide that information,
-and you do this using the `clearError` function that you set up in the `useMetaMask` hook.
+`MetaMaskError` component.

-In the `/src/components/MetaMaskError/MetaMaskError.tsx` file, add the following code:
+Update `/src/components/MetaMaskError/MetaMaskError.tsx` to the following:

 ```tsx title="MetaMaskError.tsx"
 import { useMetaMask } from '~/hooks/useMetaMask'